Ohio State gives patient a unique surgical collaboration — with a life-changing outcome

 The collaborative difference of Ohio State

 Ohio State provides a multidisciplinary approach that includes top-notch cancer surgeons and plastic and reconstructive surgeons.
-Together, the surgical teams plan the tumor resection to not only safely remove the tumor, but also to preserve structures, including nearby nerves, to prepare for nerve transfers that can restore patients’ limb function.
+Together, the surgical teams plan the tumor resection to not only safely remove the tumor, but also to preserve structures, including nearby nerves, to prepare for nerve transfers that can restore function to patients’ limbs.

 Valerie Grignol, MD, is a surgical oncologist at the OSUCCC – James who specializes in sarcoma, including the liposarcoma Knisely was diagnosed with.
 She credits her ability to more effectively serve patients like Knisely to Amy Moore, MD, chair of The Ohio State University’s Department of Plastic and Reconstructive Surgery.

-A surgeon who’s world-renowned for her skill in peripheral nerve surgery and nerve regeneration, Moore had just joined Ohio State in November 2019.
+A surgeon who’s world-renowned for her skill in peripheral nerve surgery, nerve repair and nerve regeneration, Moore had just joined Ohio State in November 2019.

 “Working with Dr. Moore has allowed us to offer operations that weren’t available to patients before,” Grignol says.